zflat/color_name-i18n/README.md

 When color is used to describe real-world objects that are represented in a computer system, provide a mapping to assist in allowing the color rendered on the screen, the color of a real life object, and the color stated verbally or in writing by different people to map to the same hex color-value.

+## Usage

+* Get the list of color keys available

+	ColorNameI18n::keys

+* A color for a given color key

+	c = ColorNameI18n::Color.new(key)
+	c.name # String
+	c.alt # Array of Strings

 ## Source for color names

 Color names should reflect culturally accepted norms.
 However, a starting point to use for consistency is to follow the w3c specifications http://www.w3.org/TR/2011/REC-css3-color-20110607/ or color keywords.